In 2010, animal control officer Julie LeRoy responded to a call about a stray dog, but she found something else.

 These connections are important because there is very little information about baboon dog syndrome available.
 Now, these pawrents can swap stories and learn from one another.

-of like-hearted individuals gave Julie another idea for Cuda Cares; she wanted to create a larger network of "specialists" to educate people about the reality of adopting a special needs pup.
+This group of like-hearted individuals gave Julie another idea for Cuda Cares; she wanted to create a larger network of “specialists” to educate people about the reality of adopting a special needs pup.

 “I envision a world wide network of people experienced with particular conditions, animals suffering from environmental behavior and breed related issues.
 I can refer people to them when they need help.
 If social media is going to put the spotlight on adopting special needs or animals in the news I want people to have resources to help them understand that their lives will change.”

 Julie knows first hand what it’s like to rearrange your life for your furry best friend.
 Cuda also has diabetes.

 “After she was diagnosed with diabetes, our lives changed drastically.
 We live around her insulin times.
 We have to be careful about her diet.
 We live with diabetes, too.
 I didn’t welcome that.
 I had no choice but to embrace it and become educated.
 Now I educate others.”

 She sees this network going beyond educating people about special needs dogs and growing into something that educates people about specific breeds.
 Every breed comes with its quirks.
 Julie wants people to have someone to speak with about what it’s like to live with a particular breed.
 We all know there’s a lot of love involved, but Julie thinks people should talk about the time investment for training and exercise, the reality of monetary costs and any emotional or physical exhaustion that comes with handling certain breeds.